Marshwood Vale

 The Marshwood Vale (or Vale of Marshwood) is a low-lying, bowl-shaped valley of Lower Lias clay, in the western tip of the county of Dorset in south-west England.
 It lies to the north of the A35 trunk road between the towns of Bridport and Lyme Regis, and to the south of the two highest hills in Dorset, Lewesdon Hill (279m) and Pilsdon Pen (277m).
 It is drained by the River Char, which flows south-west to its mouth on the English Channel coast at Charmouth.
-All of the vale lies within the Dorset Area of Outstanding Natural Beauty.
+All of the vale lies within the Dorset National Landscape area.

-There is an electoral ward with the same name stretching from Whitchurch Canonicororum north to Thorncombe.
+There is an electoral ward with the same name stretching from Whitchurch Canonicorum north to Thorncombe.
 The total population of this ward is 1,717.

 Landscape

 The landscape of the vale is agricultural and consists of narrow lanes winding between farms that lie amongst small fields, old hedgerows, copses and ancient semi-natural woods.
 The vale is almost wholly surrounded by hills, including Lewesdon Hill (279 m), Dorset's county top, Pilsdon Pen (277 m), Dorset's second highest point and site of an Iron Age hill fort, Lambert's Castle Hill (258 m), also with an Iron Age hill fort and views across the vale, and Hardown Hill (207 m).
 The vale has escaped wholesale ploughing and large-scale agricultural intensification, leading to a landscape that still contains a wealth of wildlife.